PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathPrimer/math-primer.md

 # Math Primer

-These appendices provide basic mathematical background information necessary for understanding essential topics covered in the main tutorial.
+These appendices provide essential mathematical foundations for understanding important topics explored in the main tutorial.

 ```{tableofcontents}
 ```